SiliconLabs/gecko_sdk/app/flex/documentation/example/rail/rail_soc_long_preamble_duty_cycle/readme.md

 it is not reliable for doing accurate measurements (mainboard leakage).

 ## Application Configuration

+### Configuring devices with Signal Qualifier

+If signal qualifier is used, the timing parameters are automatically calculated from the radio configuration.
+Increase the preamble length for longer sleep period.
+The Configurator will set the detection time to the shortest possible.
+E.g., if detection can be achieved on 16 symbols on the given configuration and the preamble length is set to 1000, the sleep period will be 1000 - 2*16 = 968 symbols.

+Note that the *Fast Preamble Detect* option in the Radio Configurator is enabled on the default radio config of this example.
+It must be kept on for the feature to work, and only 2FSK and MSK modulations are supported.

+### Configuring devices without Signal Qualifier

 Though the duty cycle component cannot be added in the component editor, this component is automatically installed in LDC example applications and generates a